 - Modify habitat: reduce open lawns that Mynas forage in, block cavities in rooves and install gutter guards or bird proofing, plant native shrubs to attract native birds, remove introduced shrubs/trees that provide food/shelter for Mynas (e.g. Cocos Palms)

 Council no longer offers residents the option to hire a trap.
 If you want to trap Indian Myna birds in your backyard, you have two options:

 - To build your own trap.
 Plans to build your own trap are found here.

-For more information regarding this program contact Council’s Natural Resource Project Officer on 4654 7777.
+For more information regarding this program contact Council’s Sustainability Team on 4654 7777.